hardenedpenguin/saytime_weather/README.md

 A time and weather announcement system for Asterisk PBX, designed for radio systems, repeater controllers, and amateur radio applications.
 Provides automated voice announcements of current time and weather conditions.

-**Version 2.7.6** - Code simplification and improved maintainability.
+**Version 2.7.7** - Added NWS API support and improved configuration.

 ## 🚀 Features